CodrinCrismariu/CEEO_AI_Projects/AI Path Follower/readme.md

 This approach provided the following advantages:
 - Reduced the number of neurons and computational overhead.
-- Improved memory efficiency, allowing the network to run on the Spike Prime hardware.
+- Improved memory efficiency, allowing the network to run on the SPIKE Prime hardware.
 - Enhanced stability during the path-following phase due to discrete outputs.

 ![Discrete Multi-Layer Perceptron Classifier Using PyTorch](./Images/2%20-%20Discrete%20Classifier%20Using%20Pytorch.png)

-### Solution 2: Polynomial Regression

-#### Approach

-The second solution utilized polynomial regression for its simplicity and computational efficiency.
-Polynomial regression smoothed the recorded data and allowed training directly on the Lego Spike Prime hardware without requiring extensive computational resources.

-#### Advantages

-- Significantly faster training and inference compared to neural networks.
-- Produced smoother and more accurate results during path-following tests.
-- Fully compatible with MicroPython, avoiding the need for external libraries.

-### Control Mechanism: PID Controller
+## Control Mechanism: PID Controller

 For both solutions, a PID controller was implemented to maintain the IMU angle during path-following.
 This ensured improved stability and accuracy compared to relying solely on velocity following.

 ## Results

-Comparison of the outputs of the discrete neural network and polynomial regression showed that while both methods successfully generalized the recorded data, polynomial regression provided a smoother and more efficient solution for the Spike Prime platform.
+Comparison of the outputs of the discrete neural network and polynomial regression showed that while both methods successfully generalized the recorded data, polynomial regression provided a smoother and more efficient solution for the SPIKE Prime platform.

 ![Comparison Between Discrete Neural Network and Polynomial Regression](./Images/5%20-%20Discrete%20NN%20compared%20to%20Poly%20Regression.png)

 ## Conclusion

-This project demonstrates the potential of using machine learning for path-following tasks on resource-constrained platforms like the Lego Spike Prime.
+This project demonstrates the potential of using machine learning for path-following tasks on resource-constrained platforms like the LEGO SPIKE Prime.
+Polynomial regression emerged as the optimal solution due to its simplicity, computational efficiency, and robust performance.
 Neural networks with discrete outputs offered significant improvements over continuous regression but were limited by hardware constraints.
-Polynomial regression emerged as the optimal solution due to its simplicity, computational efficiency, and robust performance.

 ![Test Phase](./Images/test_phase.gif)